- Prerequisites

 ThingsBoard uses queue services for API calls between micro-services and able to use next queue services: In Memory (default), AWS SQS, Google Pub/Sub or Azure Service Bus.

-In Memory queue is built-in and enabled by default.
-No additional configuration steps required. |
+In Memory queue is built in and enabled by default.
+No additional configuration is required. |

 AWS SQS ConfigurationTo access AWS SQS service, you first need to create an AWS account.
 To work with AWS SQS service you will need to create your next credentials using this instruction: